mstade/markette/spec/introduction.md

 [Markdown] has grown to be a de facto standard of [lightweight markup languages][lightmarkup].
 However as a specification it is lacking in clarity, which leads to misinterpretations or ambiguities that can't be resolved.
 There is a reference implementation, but there is no comprehensive test suite meaning there are numerous conflicting implementations of [Markdown] tooling in the wild.

-PHML aims to solve this by providing a (mostly) backwards compatible syntax, while removing ambiguities and providing comprehensive tests to ensure consistent interpretation of content.
+Markette aims to solve this by providing a (mostly) backwards compatible syntax, while removing ambiguities and providing comprehensive tests to ensure consistent interpretation of content.

 [Markdown]: http://daringfireball.net/projects/markdown/
 [lightmarkup]: http://en.wikipedia.org/wiki/Lightweight_markup_language